-East Berlin looked even greyer than before, as Shaun looked through the S-Bahn windows.
-He trudged across snow and slush to get back to the student hostel.
-The excitement of life behind the Iron Curtain had long gone.
-His attendance at lectures or seminars had ceased and the only activities, which gave his life structure, was the morning swim at the local pool and the solitary jog, every second day, through the park in Friedrichshain.
+East Berlin looked grey, as Shaun looked through the S-Bahn windows.
+He trudged across snow and slush to get back to the flat.
+The excitement of life behind the Iron Curtain was gone.
+His attendance at lectures or seminars had ceased and the only activities, which gave his life structure, was the morning swim and the jog, every second day in Friedrichshain Park.

 He sipped warm coffee, sitting on the edge of his bunk bed, in the empty room and wondered how he would fill the gap until Christmas.
 The writing pad lay on the desk, but he couldn’t bring himself to write.
 He covered himself with his duvet and tried to think about Magda, but her face wouldn’t come.
 It was blotted out by Caragh, her head against his chest and her body trembling as she tried to hold back the tears.